EarthByte/nodule/README.md

 # Polymetalic nodules occurrence model

+## Reference
-# This github repository is a supplement to the paper: Dutkiewicz, A., Judge, A. and Müller, R.D., 2020, Environmental predictors of deep-sea polymetallic nodule occurrence in the global ocean, Geology, 48, p.
+This github repository is a supplement to the paper: Dutkiewicz, A., Judge, A. and Müller, R.D., 2020, Environmental predictors of deep-sea polymetallic nodule occurrence in the global ocean, Geology, 48, p.
 XXX–XXX, https://doi.org/10.1130/G46836.1

 ## Installing dependencies
 To run the code it is recommended to setup a local Python3.7 conda environment on a macOS or Ubuntu Linux machine